4accccc/vivo-4.x-kernel-autopatch/README.md

 # vivo-4.x-kernel-autopatch

 An automated kernel patching tool for **vivo / iQOO devices running Linux 4.x kernels**.
-This tool is designed to simplify the process of patching vendor-restricted kernels so that **Magisk and root solutions can function properly**.
+This tool is designed to simplify the process of patching restricted kernels so that **Magisk and root solutions can function properly**.

 ---